kjgdhrhrrgg/twitch_bot/README.md

 This bot uses tmi.js in order to listen to chat and send messages. <br/>
 If you already know how to set it up feel free to deploy it by yourself.
 (Don't forget to setup the env variables) <br/>
 Main feature is having a database, which links a twitch user to a certain lounger player, <br/>
-so you can search the lounge data via lounge username and twitch username.
+so you can search the lounge data via lounge username and twitch username. <br/>
+Use "!help" in your twitch chat to look up how to use the bot. <br/>

-# Setup
+# Setup with heroku

 1. Create an account on [heroku.com](https://signup.heroku.com/).